sophiagould/SP17ECE264pa04/README.md

 In this assignment, you need to create a type called `funcptr` (you must use this name) for the functions you want to integrate.
 A function of type `funcptr` should take as argument one `double`, and return a `double`.

-With this type, it is possible creating an array of five functions called `func1`, `func2`, ..., `func5`.
+With this type, it is possible to create an array of five functions called `func1`, `func2`, ..., `func5`.

 The program can go through these five functions in the same way